notqmail/notqmail.org/roadmap.md

 ### Git

-- Switch default branch from `master` to `main`
-    - Chase references from CI, website, etc.
 - Redo patch branches (where needed) like so:
     1. Commit (if needed) to restore context we've changed
     2. Commit-with-attribution: upstream patch, as verbatim as possible